WbLiuBJTULab/NDSD-Fusion/README.md

 # NDSD-Fusion

-This is a official code release of NDSD-Fusion for 3D Object Detection.
+This is a official code release of NDSD-Fusion for 3D object detection.

 ## Getting Started